LDCVia/ldcvia-blog-public/_posts/2016-01-22-ldcvia-at-ibmconnect.md

 To make it easier to get hold of us, we’ve decided to put ourselves at your mercy and open up our diaries.

-If you would like to talk about [LDC Via](http://ldcvia.com), see it in action or discuss the technology, simply book a meeting with us using this natty site: [https://ldcvia.youcanbook.me/](https://ldcvia.youcanbook.me/)
+If you would like to talk about [LDC Via](https://ldcvia.com), see it in action or discuss the technology, simply book a meeting with us ~~using this natty site~~